devsrealm/Quick-Summary-Plugin/README.md

 # Quick Summary Plugin
-A ClassicPress plugin that adds a meta box functionality to the post editor for a quick summary about a post.
+A ClassicPress plugin that adds a meta box functionality to the post editor for a quick summary of a post.
 ## Installation
 1. Go to your Dashboard
 2. Hover over the *Plugin* section at the left hand side and select *Add New*